oobabooga/text-generation-webui/README.md

 # text-generation-webui

-A gradio webui for running large language models locally.
-Supports gpt-j-6B, gpt-neox-20b, opt, galactica, Pygmalion, and many others.
+A gradio webui for running large language models like gpt-j-6B, gpt-neo, opt, galactica and pygmalion on your own computer.

 Its goal is to become the [AUTOMATIC1111/stable-diffusion-webui](https://github.com/AUTOMATIC1111/stable-diffusion-webui) of text generation.